Overview and

 voting members.

-scrutiny element of its work through considering items on the
+carries out the scrutiny element of its work through considering

 Council.
 The former occurs where at least five members of the

-portfolio or topic is the focus, with the relevant cabinet member,
+particular policy area, portfolio or topic is the focus, with the

-council officers or partners in attendance to answer the
+relevant cabinet member, council officers or partners in attendance

-OSC’s role in exploring specific issues in depth, and making
+important is the OSC’s role in exploring specific issues in

-recommendations to the executive and the council on policy to
+depth and making recommendations to the executive and the council

-address them.
-Much of this work takes place outside of meetings,
+on policy to address them.
+Much of this work takes place outside of

-reviews.
-These are chaired by the relevant lead committee member
+dedicated reviews.
+These are chaired by the relevant lead committee

 part of the OSC.